UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-18-team32-object-detection.md

 ### Analysis

-The model was able to beat stereo/semantic segmentation models.
+The model was able to beat stereo/semantic segmentation models thanks to its clever geometric insights.
 It was able to achieve:

 - 1st place for Average Orientation Estimation, Average Precision on KITTI Easy/Moderate datasets